ckeditor/ckeditor5/docs/installation/getting-started/editor-lifecycle.md

 ## Creating an editor with `create()`

 Regardless of the chosen type, creating an editor is done using the static `create()` method.
-Usually you start with an HTML element that will be a place where an editor will render itself on a page.
+Usually, you start with an HTML element that will be a place where an editor will render itself on a page.

 ```html
 <div id="editor">